zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 1. Parts Unlimited wants to test new functionality and bugfixes before shipping to production.
 What would you suggest?

-2. Parts Unlimited team is familiar with Github.
+2. Parts Unlimited team is familiar with GitHub.
 How would you suggest them to set up a CI/CD pipeline?

 **Prepare**